haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-nanobody-antigen/index.md

 **three complementarity-determining regions (CDRs)** (hypervariable loops) whose sequence and conformation are altered to bind to different antigens.
 Another important feature of these molecules is that the highly conserved amino acids that are not part of the CDRs, namely the **framework regions (FRs)**, can play a role in the binding to the antigen.

+Predicting the structure of a nanobody-antigen complex is very challenging, as the epitope can be located in any part of the antigen molecule.
+In the last years AlphaFold2-Multimer has been shown to be able to predict the correct structure of the nanobody-antigen complex for a limited number of cases.
+This is due to the fact that there's no co-evolution between the antibody and antigen sequences, which makes the prediction of the correct conformation extremely difficult.
+AlphaFold3 is expected to improve the prediction of the nanobody-antigen complex, but still fails for many cases.

+This tutorial demonstrates the use of the new modular HADDOCK3 version for predicting the structure of a nanobody-antigen complex using different possible information scenarios, ranging from complete knowledge of the epitope to more limited information.

 In this tutorial we will be working with the complex between a nanobody (1-2C7), and a fragment of the *Severe acute respiratory syndrome coronavirus 2* (SARS-CoV-2) Spike glycoprotein (PDB ID: [7x2m](https://www.ebi.ac.uk/pdbe/entry/pdb/7x2m){:target="_blank"}).